 Currently, our Washington County Public Health professionals continue monitoring a number local residents (statistics shown below) who either reported close contact with a subject testing positive for COVID-19 and quarantined, or were tested accordingly for COVID-19.

 Washington County will be distributing a community update message via email once daily, typically in the afternoon, which will include updated COVID-19 information and statistics.
 If you’re interested in receiving the daily update message, sign up here.

 STATE OF EMERGENCY DECLARED / REMAINS IN EFFECT

-Washington County Board of Supervisors Chairman Samuel J. Hall has declared a State of Emergency for Washington County, effective as of 2:00 PM on March 16, 2020, and will remain in effect for the next thirty days, or until rescinded.
+Washington County Board of Supervisors Chairman Samuel J. Hall declared a State of Emergency for Washington County, initially effective as of 2:00 PM on March 16, 2020.
 The State of Emergency allows the county to continue facilitating the ongoing response to COVID-19 and to provide the County of Washington and local organizations with the flexibility needed to respond to this imminent threat to public health, safety and quality of life.
-The county’s State of Emergency declaration was last extended on May 13, 2020 and remains in effect.

 KEEP SOCIAL DISTANCING, WEAR A MASK WHEN IN PUBLIC

 We encourage all those in our communities to use all efforts of ‘social-distancing’ as an effective public health measure to prevent and slow the transmission of COVID-19.
 In accordance with the Governor’s Executive Order, a face covering or mask must be worn when in public and unable to socially distance (exceptions: under two years old, those medically unable to tolerate a face covering / mask).

 The 2019 novel coronavirus may cause mild to severe respiratory symptoms like:

 - Sore throat